-You must design a coherent program of studies, including at least eight upper-level courses and plans for junior and senior year independent work.
-In lieu of a departmental comprehensive examination, independent concentrators have an oral defense of their senior thesis — a discussion of the conclusions, methods and implications of the thesis research—with their two advisers.
+If approved for an independent concentration, you must complete at least eight upper-level courses (300- or 400-level, with 200-level and graduate courses ineligible), including the methodological preparation that will be essential for your four required semesters of independent work (two junior papers and a senior thesis).
+In lieu of a departmental comprehensive examination, you will have an oral defense of your senior thesis — a discussion of the conclusions, methods and implications of the thesis research—with your two faculty advisers.
 In addition, you must fulfill the University writing, foreign language and distribution requirements.

 You are eligible to earn honors as an independent concentrator, based on your departmental courses, your junior independent work, your senior thesis and your oral defense.
-The deputy dean and your residential college dean will work with your faculty advisers and their departments to establish fair criteria for awarding honors.
+The deputy dean of the college and your residential college dean will work with your faculty advisers and their departments to establish fair criteria for awarding honors.

 Examples of some recently completed independent concentrations include Linguistics, Cultural and Media Studies, and Epistemology, Cognition, and Intelligent Systems.
 However, due to the highly individualized nature of independent concentration proposals, students should not assume that their proposal will be accepted merely because another similar proposal was approved in a previous year.